google/skia/site/user/api/SkPath_Reference.md

 bool isVolatile() const
 </pre>

-Returns true if the path is volatile; it will not be altered or discarded by the caller after it is drawn. <a href="#Path">Paths</a> by default have volatile set false, allowing
+returns if <a href="undocumented#Device">Device</a> should not cacheReturns true if the path is volatile; it will not be altered or discarded by the caller after it is drawn. <a href="#Path">Paths</a> by default have volatile set false, allowing
 <a href="SkSurface_Reference#Surface">Surface</a> to attach a cache of data which speeds repeated drawing.
 If true, <a href="SkSurface_Reference#Surface">Surface</a>
 may not speed repeated drawing.